-The Education Specialist (Ed.S) degree is a research-based program emphasizing problem solving and research skills.
+The Education Specialist (Ed.S) degree is a research-based program emphasizing problem-solving and research skills.
 The Ed.S. degree offers two main concentrations: Instructional Technology and School Library Media.
 The Ed.S. does not provide initial certification in these fields.
 Candidates can obtain P-12 Instructional Technology certification at the Ed.S. level if they already have P-12 certification in a field.

 The Ed.S. curricula are based on an inquiry approach that emphasizes problem-solving and research skills applicable to a multitude of education topics and issues.
 The Ed.S. programs require a planned course of study that includes a research sequence.
 The sequence culminates in a field-based research project.
 The candidate works with a 3-member committee which guides the development and implementation of the field study and reviews the candidate’s project.
 The value of the field-based project is seen in the ability of candidates to become more active participants and critical consumers of educational research.
 As candidates conduct “action research” projects, they are better equipped to inform their own practice as educators.
 The project also serves to develop important inquiry skills that are needed by education professionals who are responsible for the achievement of students and the improvement of schools.

 The intended audience for this program is school library media specialists, teachers, technology specialists, and others who work in educational settings who would like to assume a leadership role in instructional technology.
-Applicants must possess a Master’s degree in instructional/educational technology or other closely related field.
+Applicants must possess a Master’s degree in instructional/educational technology or other closely related fields.

 Instructional Technology Certification Concentration

 This program is approved by the Georgia Professional Standards Commission as a program leading to certification in Instructional Technology.
-Completing the program will prepare candidates for certification, but candidates should consult with program faculty, the College of Education Graduate Academic Services Center, or the Georgia Professional Standards commission regarding current certification rules upon entering the program.
+Completing the program will prepare candidates for certification, but candidates should consult with program faculty, the College of Education Graduate Academic Services Center, or the Georgia Professional Standards Commission regarding current certification rules upon entering the program.

 Online T&L Endorsement